w4ff13xp/OOP/README.md

 * Red delete button where admin can delete a workflow for the vendor

 ### Admin page
-Admin sees all accounts in the system
+Admin sees all accounts in the system <br>
 <img width="500" alt="" src="img/adminpage.png"><br>
 <code>http://localhost:3000/admin</code>